alibros/whatwasthat/README.md

 ## Examples

 Try asking:

+**Content Identification:**
 - "Which South Park episode has them playing with toilet rolls?"
-- "What movie has the scene where they're in a diner talking about tipping?"
-- "Which Breaking Bad episode has the pizza on the roof?"
 - "What's the movie where Tom Hanks is stuck on an island?"

+**Scene-Specific Queries (automatically includes timestamps):**
+- "The scene where they're in a diner talking about tipping in Pulp Fiction"
+- "The part where Walter throws pizza on the roof in Breaking Bad"
+- "The scene where Harry kills the snake in the second Potter film"
+- "The moment when Neo dodges bullets in The Matrix"

+**Explicit Timestamp Requests:**
+- "When does Neo die in The Matrix?"
+- "At what point do they talk about royales with cheese?"

 ## API